 The UK National Nuclear Laboratory (NNL) and the University of Leicester showed the first generation of electricity powered by Americio.
 It is a first step towards developing "space batteries" capable of powering missions for hundreds of years.

 Chemical symbol AM, it is a rare element not present in nature, but obtained from the decay process of plutonium, in turn produced during the reactions inside nuclear reactors.

 The research team extracted Amerium from British plutonium stocks.
 They then used the heat generated by this (highly) radioactive source to generate enough electricity to power a light bulb placed inside a special shielded area in the NL's central laboratory in Cumbria, a county in northwest England.

-This groundbreaking application demonstrates the potential of using the Americium element in radioisotope energy systems to power missions in deep space.
+This groundbreaking application shows the potential of using the element Americium in radioisotope energy systems to power missions in deep space.
 These are cases in which a spacecraft or a probe travels enormous distances from the sun or in unfavorable environments in which current photovoltaic systems are impossible to use.

 In this way, missions will be able to continue sending signals and analysis much longer than today, up to 400 years after the start of a mission.